markfussell/markfussell.github.com/source/_posts/2013-01-13-git-about-everything-annex.markdown

 With the default settings, this will launch 10 workers doing 10 files at a time in total.
-How long the whole 100MB download takes will almost likely depend on your maximum bandwidth, but if not just change the number of workers to a larger number.
+How long the whole 100MB download takes will almost likely depend on your maximum bandwidth, but if not, just change the number of workers to a larger number.
 S3 is very supportive of many requests by different workers.